-POST NUMBER QUALIFICATIONS In Social Care EXPERIENCE SISTER THAYA (Registered MANAGER) 1 NVQ 2, 3 & 4 Registered Manager (Adults) NVQ 5 in Management and Leadership Over 20 years experience in Care Homes and 4 years as Deputy Manager at Montana until 2005.
-Been a Registered Manager at Montana Care Home since 20015 SISTER JACINTHA (DEPUTY MANAGER) 1 Nurse NVQ 3 NVQ 4 11 years of nursing Experience SENIOR CARE/ CARE STAFF (all trained Nuns or lay- community members) 7 4 NVQ 3 3 NVQ 2 All are mature & experienced with excellent skills & knowledge.
-They have all completed training in First Aic Food & Hygiene, Fire, Manual Handling, Health & Safet Equality and Diversity, Challenging Behaviour, Medication, Diabetes, Moving and Handling, Mental Capacity Act, Diet and Nutrition, Infection Control, SOV Risk Assessment and Death, Dying and Bereavement.
-SECRETARY 1 NVQ3 Worked at senior level for various health authorities and the Royal College of Nursing NIGHT CARE STAFF 4 2 NVQ 2 2 NVQ 3 The night care staff have at least NVQ2 qualifications an most have worked at Montana for many years.
-KITCHEN STAFF 1 Food & Hygiene Training NVQ2 The Home's cook has many years experience working fo a well know restaurant in Bury St. Edmunds.
-DINING ROOM ASSISTANT 3 House keeping NVQ2 The Home's senior dining room assistant has many years experience.
-The two new members of staff have done their relevant training for 2018.
-DOMESTIC 1 Several years experience.
-The Home's Cleaner has many years experience and has undergone all of the relevant training for 2018.
-LAUNDRY 1 Vacancy - now done by Sisters Currently recruiting VOLUNTEERS 10 All have a different qualification & experienced.
+NUMBER QUALIFICATIONS In Social Care EXPERIENCE 1 NVQ 2, 3 & 4 Registered Manager (Adults) Currently doing leadership in management level 5& Care Certificate 15 years experience in Care Homes and 4 years as Deputy Manager at Montana until 2005.
+Manager from 2005 1 Nurse NVQ 3 NVQ 4 Care Certificate 11 years of nursing Experience 7 4 NVQ 3 3 NVQ 2 Care Certificate All are mature & experienced with excellent skills & knowledge.
+They have all completed training in First Aid, Food & Hygiene, Fire, Manual Handling, Health & Safety, Equality and Diversity, Challenging Behaviour, Medication, Diabetes, Moving and Handling, Mental Capacity Act, Diet and Nutrition, Infection Control, SOVA, Risk Assessment and Death, Dying and Bereavement.
+1 NVQ3 Worked at senior level for various health authorities and the Royal College of Nursing 3 4 NVQ 2 Care Certificate The night care staff have at least NVQ2 qualifications and most have worked at Montana for many years.
+1 2 Food & Hygiene Training NVQ2 House keeping NVQ2 The Home's cook has many years experience.
+The Home's dining room assistant has many years experience.
+1 Several years experience.
+Done most of the training.
+Done most of the training.
+The Home's Cleaner has many years experience and has undergone most of the training.
+No formal qualifications, but experienced 7 All have a different qualification & experienced.
 The Home has a number of volunteers who help, particularly in assisting residents with social care activities.
-S L SCOTT CHARTERED ACCOUNTANT 1 Chartered Accountant Worked in other places for 10 years.
-MAINTENANCE MAN 1 1 Unqualified Trained in electrics, Legionalla, Manual Handling, Infection Control, Safeguarding and Health and Safety
+1 Chartered Accountant Worked in other places for 10 years.
+1 1 Unqualified 3 years of experience.
+1 7 1 2 1 1 7 In Social Care NVQ 2, 3 & 4 Registered Manager (Adults) Currently doing leadership in management level 5& Care Certificate Nurse NVQ 3 NVQ 4 Care Certificate NVQ 3 NVQ 2 Care Certificate NVQ 3 NVQ 2 Care Certificate NVQ 3 NVQ 2 Care Certificate Several Hygiene Training NVQ2 House keeping NVQ2 Several years experience.
+Done most of the training.
+Done most of the training.
+All have a different qualification & experienced.